pondorasti/WatchOSBreathingAnimation/README.md

 # WatchOSBreathingAnimation

 This is project is a recreation of Apple's breathing animation.
 I have created this to check out SwiftUI's capabilities and power when it comes to creating complex animations.
-If you are interested in the process of making this you can check out my articles.
+If you are interested in the process of making this animation, you can check out my articles.

 ## Article Series